pisinger/measure-latency-to-azure-endpoints-with-pwsh/Readme.md

 # measure-latency-to-azure-endpoints-with-pwsh

 As `latency is the new cloud currency` I decided to create a PowerShell script which does make use of `PSPING` to do latency checks.
+In addition, this repo does now also offer a script doing the same in .NET.` So with that you could do your latency checks natively in PowerShell, which might be more helpful when running it from Linux-based edge devices.

+---

-In fact, this script does leverage PSPING for checking latency by doing TCP handshakes to the endpoints specified in `$endpoints` hash table - by default it will trigger PSPING to make 3 TCP connects and will then simply grab the average timings provided by psping.
+**measure-latency-to-azure-endpoints-via-psping.ps1:** This script does leverage PSPING for checking latency by doing TCP handshakes to the endpoints specified in `$endpoints` hash table - by default it will trigger PSPING to make 3 TCP connects and will then simply grab the average timings provided by psping.

 The psping-based script will also auto-download psping itself if not yet exists in script folder.
 > PSPING: <https://docs.microsoft.com/en-us/sysinternals/downloads/psping/>

 ---

-Sure, you could also leverage `.NET classes` and doing manual measurement to archive the same but as I personally do use psping actually quite often, I tried to incorporate it somehow without reinventing the wheel.

-**UPDATE (14-Dec-2021):**
-`This repo does now also offer a script doing the same in .NET.` So with that you could do your latency checks natively in PowerShell, which might be more helpful when running it from Linux-based edge devices.
+**measure-latency-to-azure-endpoints-via-dotnet.ps1:** With that script you could do your latency checks natively in PowerShell, which might be more helpful when running it from Linux-based edge devices.
+It again connects to the endpoints specified in `$endpoints` hash table.
+By default it will make 4 consequent TCP connects to grab average timings - you can adjust this by changing "iterations" param.
+Beside of AVG it will give you also the MIN and MAX latency value.

+---

 > Note: PowerShell Core required: <https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows/>

 `This might be helpful in case you want to run latency checks automated from internal Windows clients or edge devices, as well checking for regional routing.`

----

 **Requirements:**